Storia de Mahometh: Textual history

 The only known manuscript of Eulogius' Liber apologeticus was discovered in the 16th century by Pedro Ponce de León and used for the edition of Ambrosio de Morales in 1791–1792, but is now lost.
 There are two slightly different versions of the long recension.
 The texts in the Albeldensis and Aemilianensis codices are almost identical.
 MS 8831 is a Castilian copy of the Rotensis and Eulogius' version bears more similarity to this version as well.

 The short recension, only about a paragraph in length, is entitled Adnotatio Mammetis Arabum principis, or "A note on Muḥammad, chief of the Arabs".
-The long recensin of the Storia is the longer of two Latin biographies of Muḥammad in the Codex Rotensis, the other being the Tultusceptru de libro domni Metobii.
+The long recension of the Storia is the longer of two Latin biographies of Muḥammad in the Codex Rotensis, the other being the Tultusceptru de libro domni Metobii.
 There it bears the title Storia de Mahometh (Story of Muḥammad).
 In the other three codices it is entitled Istoria de Mahomet (Story of Muḥammad).
 In his critical text, Manuel Díaz y Díaz assigns it the title Notitia de Mahmeth pseudo propheta (Notice of Muḥammad the false prophet).
 Ann Christys uses the title Life of Muḥammad.